 Source: Dashboard Course

 The scatterplot is excellent for showing the relationship between two data series and determining their correlation.
-The scatterplot is great for showing what the distribution of data points looks like and drawing a line of best fit for regression analysis.
+The scatterplot is great for showing what a distribution of data points looks like and for drawing a line of best fit for regression analysis.

 Source: Budgeting & Forecasting Course.

-In Excel 2016 Microsoft finally introduced a waterfall chart feature.
+In Excel 2016, Microsoft finally introduced a waterfall chart feature.
 In all older versions of Excel, analysts had to create a custom workaround using stacked column charts.
-If you are in a version of Excel prior to 2016 please see our free guide and waterfall chart template.
+If you are in a version of Excel prior to 2016, then please see our free guide and waterfall chart template.
 The waterfall chart is excellent for variance analysis and explaining how an “actual” result was different than a “budget” or how something has changed relative to an original data point.

 Pie charts have a bad reputation and are known for being messy and hard to read.
-If you’re trying to illustrate the percentage breakdown of a small number of data point they can be very effective.
-For example, percent of people who prefer bananas, pineapple, and grapes.
+However, if you’re trying to illustrate the percentage breakdown of a small number of data points, then they can be very effective.
+For example, the percentage of people who prefer bananas, pineapples, and grapes.

-Histograms are the types of graphs that show the distribution of a dataset.
+Histograms are a type of graph that shows the distribution of a dataset.
 They graph the percentage or the number of instances of different categories.
-For example, to show the distribution of age categories (0-10, 11-20, 21-30, etc.) we can clearly see which categories are the biggest and how many people fall into each.
+For example, to show the distribution of age categories (0-10, 11-20, 21-30, etc.), we can clearly see which categories are the biggest and how many people fall into each.